Training to promote a whole-system approach

 Child and Adolescent to Parent Violence and Abuse - CAPVA-Recognise and Respond

-The RYPP is an evidence based, whole family intervention designed to help families heal from CAPVA (Child/ Adolescent to Parent Violence and Abuse).
-The intervention follows the trauma recovery model, establishing a foundation of safety in the home first. to allowing guided relationship building between parent and child to take place.
-If you would like to know more contact the team [email protected] or click here for more
+The RYPP is an evidence-based, whole-family intervention designed to help families heal from CAPVA (Child/ Adolescent to Parent Violence and Abuse).
+The intervention follows the trauma recovery model, establishing a foundation of safety in the home first, to allow guided relationship-building between parent and child to take place.

-This 1 day course provides further support to RYPP practitioners delivering the RYPP to neurodivergent young people.
+This 1-day course provides further support to RYPP practitioners delivering the programme to neurodivergent young people.
 Each participant receives a resource pack with additional content designed to increase understanding and engagement.
-To be eligible for this course practitioners must have completed the 4 day RYPP training previously.
-For more info contact the team at [email protected]
+To be eligible for this course, practitioners must have completed the 4-day RYPP training previously.

 Interoception is an internal sensory system in which the physical and emotional states of the person are consciously or unconsciously noticed, recognised, and responded to.
 Difficulties in interoception can mean a young person may not spot the physical symptoms of stress, such as a fast heart rate or nervous butterflies.

 Skills practice in interoception and mindfulness can help young people to become more aware of bodily sensations and their link to emotions.
 Helping them to remove themselves from tricky situations at the first sign of trouble.
-If you work with young people who do not know why they behave in the way, they do sometimes. this two- day course could be for you.
+If you work with young people who do not know why they behave the way they do, this two-day course could be for you.

 The accompanying manual provides 1:1 exercises and video resources for young people who need help to regulate their emotions to prevent violent outbursts.

-For more information contact [email protected] or you can book a place here.
+For more information, contact [email protected] or book a place here August October March

 Respect is a registered charity in England and Wales, number 1141636, in Scotland, number SC051284 and a company, number 7582438.
 Registered address: VAI Second Floor, 200a Pentonville Road, London N1 9JP.
 VAT registration number: GB185413306